getpelican/pelican/docs/settings.rst

                                                     the paths defined in this settings, they will be progressively overwritten.
 `CSS_FILE` (``'main.css'``)                         Specify the CSS file you want to load.
+`THEMES`                                            Extra themes that can be inherited from.
+They can also
+                                                    inherit from each other.
+Use a dictionary to make a list of all the available list.
+The key in the dictionary will also be the prefix you use to inherit from the theme.

+                                                    Example: ``THEMES = {'!foo': foo, '!foobar':foobar}``
 ================================================    =====================================================